Colors

 Findings:

-Effective Filtering and Sorting: The film buff, in particular, praised the use of filters in the browsing section, finding them effective for narrowing down movie choices.
-This suggests that the chosen filtering options (genre and IMDb rating) are relevant and useful for the target audience.
+Effective Filtering and Sorting: Chosen filtering options (genre and IMDb rating) are relevant and useful for the target audience.

-Engaging Trivia Feature: Users across the personas found the trivia section to be an enjoyable addition to the app.
-This indicates that the trivia feature has the potential to be a key driver of user engagement and can contribute to the app's educational goals
+Engaging Trivia Feature: Users across the personas found the trivia section to be an enjoyable addition to the platform.
+This indicates that the trivia feature has the potential to be a key driver of user engagement and can contribute to the platform's educational goals

-Importance of Button Placement: The film novice's difficulty in locating the "watchlist" button on the movie profile page underscores the importance of carefully considering button placement for key actions.
+Importance of Layout: Difficulty in locating the "watchlist" button on the movie profile page underscores the importance of carefully considering button placement for key actions.

 Information Architecture